opensearch-project/oui/wiki/component-development.md

 #### Combining with additional refs

-Sometimes an element needs to have 2+ refs passed to it, for example a component interacts with the same element the forwarded ref needs to be given to.
+Sometimes an element needs to have 2+ refs passed to it.
 For this OUI provides a `useCombinedRefs` hook:

 ```ts
 import React, { forwardRef, createRef } from 'react';